ae6nr/ae6nr.github.io/README.md

 ## Digital Signal Processing

-__Direction-finder__: Using two microphones and MATLAB, I was able to correctly determine the direction from which an audible tone propagated through the lab based on the phase difference between the two signals.
+__Direction-finder__: Using two microphones and MATLAB, I was able to correctly determine the direction from which an audible tone propagated through a room based on the phase difference between the two signals.

 __Image processing__: Compared various methods of image filtering and evaluated their efficiency.
 Types of filters included edge-finding, blurring, and frequency-domain analysis.